jcmdln/gein/Readme.md

 * "How much about Gentoo will I need to know to use `gein`?"
   * Very little to get Gentoo installed, but you'll need to understand how Gentoo and Portage work to maintain the system.
-  * As long as you can follow this Readme, then you can use `gein` without much thought to install Gentoo.
-Because I have configured Portage for my own needs, this may cause pain later on, such as when attempting to install a package that I haven't defined USE flags for.
+As long as you can follow this Readme, then you can use `gein` without much thought.
-    If you aren't familiar with Portage then you will gradually find yourself further an further at odds with the system unless you read the Gentoo Handbook for your system.
+  * Because I have configured Portage for my own needs, this may cause pain later on, such as when attempting to install a package that I haven't defined USE flags for.
+If you aren't familiar with Portage then you will gradually find yourself further and further at odds with the system unless you read the Gentoo Handbook for your system.
 * "I keep getting boot failures after installing in a VirtualBox VM?"
   * Remove the virtual disk drive from the boot order and restart.
 * "The display is lagging when using LXQT on my Nvidia GPU?"